 - If you say you’re going to do something, do it.

-- If you say you’ll be somewhere at a certain time, be there.
+- When you say you’ll be somewhere at a certain time, be there.

-- If they share a confidence with you, keep it to yourself.
+- Once they share a confidence with you, keep it to yourself.

 - Don’t lie, you’ll almost certainly be caught out one day.